-The Government is proposing to merge all of New Zealand’s 16 ITPs (Institutes of Technology and Polytechnics).
+On August 1, Education Minister Chris Hipkins outlined what the Reform of Vocational Educaiton would entail.
+The Government intends to pass legislation that will merge all of New Zealand’s 16 ITPs (Institutes of Technology and Polytechnics).
 This includes the Southern Institute of Technology.

 The Reform of Vocational Education proposal outlines several issues within the Institutes of Technology and Polytechnics (ITP) sector.
-There’s no denying some ITPs are struggling for various reasons, but the struggles stated as cause for concern by Minister for Education Chris Hipkins are not reflective of the whole sector.
+There’s no denying some ITPs are struggling for various reasons, but the struggles stated as cause for concern by the Minister are not reflective of the whole sector.

 This proposal paints a dire picture for Southland.
 It goes far beyond the loss of a local tertiary education provider – it threatens the region’s economy, diversity, communities, prosperity and culture.